Ingage-Meetup/20240515-Knapsack/README.md

 [GeeksforGeeks](https://www.geeksforgeeks.org/) has a nice discussion of dynamic programming at https://www.geeksforgeeks.org/dynamic-programming/.
 It may be helpful in solving this month's kata.

+## Your Assignment

+This month, your assignment is to help the world renown jewel-thief and cat-burglar, Ken "The Compiler" Baum as he plunders the home of famous billionaire, Matt Brewer.
+Matt became a billionaire by inventing "Invisible Socks" - a revolutionary fashion statement that took the world by storm, offering the comfort of socks without the unsightly appearance.

+The Compiler has done extensive research on the Brewer Compound.
+He needs to get in and out quickly and thus the size of his official Benny the Dip Burglar Sack :tm: is limited to carrying 30 pounds.
+The burglar carries a sack with limited capacity and must choose which items to steal to maximize their total value.
+The mansion contains the following items:

 # C3ProjectTemplate

 See solutions in different languages in the "Templates" directory.
 Once you decide which language you'd like to use,